Bismillahir Rehmanir Raheem

 Mira Datar Dargah Sherif - Head Sajjada and Gaddinashin - Saiyed Haji & Saiyed Miya

-Gaddi Nashin Duties at Mira Datar Dargah (Unava Sharif)
+Introduction to Gaddi Nashin at Mira Datar Dargah

 -